hdvanegasm/scl-rs/README.md

 Once the network configuration is loaded, you create a `Network` instance that contains the streams to the peers.

-The streams for communication send `Packets`, which is an encapsulation of bytes.
+The streams for communication send `Packet` instances, which is an encapsulation of bytes.
 As an example, the packets may contain information of shares, field elements, polynomials, or any other serializable type in the library.
-The interaction between parties are done using the functions `send` and `recv` defined in the `Network` implementation.
+Theinteraction between parties are done using the functions `send` and `recv` defined in the `Network` implementation.